mjdrushton/potential-pro-fit/docs/fittingrundb.rst

 	:fit_flag: Boolean indicating whether this variable is changed during fitting.
 	:low_bound: Lower value for variable limit or undefined.
 	:upper_bound: Upper value for variable limits or undefined.
-	:calculated_flag: Boolean flag indicating if this variable is a :ref:`calculated variable <fittingtool-variables-calculatedvariables>`.
+	:calculated_flag: Boolean flag indicating if this variable is a :ref:`calculated variable <pprofit-variables-calculatedvariables>`.
 	:calculation_expression: For calculated variables gives the formula used to obtain variable value.

 \